shashankAcn/cldr-ta/README.md

 The overall costs associated with the Proposed Architecture are for the the below componenents:

 1. EC2 Instances created (total 2)
-2. NAT Gateway
+2. NAT Gateway (both Duration & Data sent through NAT Gateway)
-3. Data Transfer Charges via NAT Gateway from S3

 Using the *AWS Simple Monthly Calculator* the approximate cost calculated is $18.71 (USD).
 The cost is primarily for EC2 instances and S3.
-Since, we are using a NAT Gateway, the data transfer charges from S3 will vary.
+Since, we are using a NAT Gateway, the duration and Data sent through it will also incur costs (this cannot be captured in the Calculator).
 Below, is a screenshot of the costs:

 ![Solution Architecture](/images/Costs.PNG)

+#### Scalability

+The solution is highly scalable in relation to 2 factors - Storage & Requests.
+Let's take a look at both these factors:

+##### Storage

+For Storage of images, the solution uses AWS S3.